 Rob has been both a Financial Counsellor and a Gambling Counsellor since 2009, working for Lifeline Central West, Salvation Army Moneycare, and most recently, for Uniting NSW as a Financial Counsellor on the National Debt Helpline.
 He was worked in the finance industry for over 45 years, been a business owner and an active board member in service organisations, a chamber of commerce and numerous Non-Profit NGO's, such as Royal Far West Children, NALAG & a Neighbourhood Centre.
 He was an FCAN Board member from 2015 to 2021.
-Since then he has remained actively involved in FCAN's Creditor Liaison Working Group, the NDH/FCAN Network Group and is also a Financial Counselling Director on the Board of Financial Counselling Australia.
+He has remained actively involved in FCAN's Creditor Liaison Working Group (Now National Creditor Liaison Group), coordinates the NDH/FCAN Network Group and is also a Financial Counselling Director on the Board of Financial Counselling Australia.